nataliabernardo/Tensorflow_ObjDetection/README.md

 #### Label the images

 First, I filtered the streets' intersections images that were classified by SDOT as having curb ramps.
-Afterwards, I draw retangles around yellow (with tactile warning) and grey curb ramps (without tactile warning) in 1500 images using [VOTT](https://github.com/Microsoft/VoTT/releases).
+Afterwards, I draw retangles around curb ramps in 1500 images using [VOTT](https://github.com/Microsoft/VoTT/releases).
 I found this labelling tool more user-friendly than Rectlabel.

+I decided to distinguish ramps between likely ADA compliant and non-compliant.
+For this reason, I created 2 classes:
+* Likely ADA compliant curb ramp (with a yellow tactile warning)
+* Likely ADA non-compliant curb ramp (without or grey tactile warning)

 #### Convert data to TFRecord format